boazbk/tcs/lec_03_computation.md

 There is nothing special about NAND.
 For every set of functions $\mathcal{G} = \{ G_0,\ldots,G_{k-1} \}$, we can define a notion of circuits that use elements of  $\mathcal{G}$ as gates, and a notion of a "$\mathcal{G}$ programming language" where every line involves assigning to a variable `foo` the result of applying some $G_i \in \mathcal{G}$ to previously defined or input variables.
 We can use the same proof idea of  [nandcircuitthm](){.ref} to show that $\mathcal{G}$ circuits and $\mathcal{G}$ programs are equivalent.
 We have seen that for $\mathcal{G} = \{ AND,OR, NOT\}$, the resulting  circuits/programs  are equivalent in power to the NAND programming language, as we can compute $NAND$ using $AND$/$OR$/$NOT$ and vice versa.
-This turns out to be a special case of a general phenomena- the _universality_ of $NAND$ and other gate sets- that we will explore more in depth later in this course.
+This turns out to be a special case of a general phenomena— the _universality_ of $NAND$ and other gate sets — that we will explore more in depth later in this course.